Last Updated: February 19, 2020 10:32PM

-Localization, globalization, and internationalization sound like similar concepts, and indeed many people often use them interchangeably.
-However, subtle differences set them apart, and differentiating them is key for anyone tasked with helping a company “go global.”
-Understanding the differences among these terms ensures that a brand’s message can resonate globally.
+Localization, globalization, internationalization: These all sound like similar concepts, and indeed many people often use them interchangeably.
+However, subtle distinctions set them apart, and understanding the differences is key for anyone tasked with helping a company “go global” —and ensuring their brand message resonates globally.

 In this article, we’ll explore the similarities and differences among globalization, internationalization and localization, and how to address the pain points associated with each.